esaSPICEservice/spiops/README.md

 Introduction
 ------------

-spiops is a python library thar uses `SpiceyPy <https://github .com/AndrewAnnex/SpiceyPy>` to use `SPICE Toolkit <https://naif.jpl.nasa .gov/naif/>` APIS to provide higher-level functions than the ones available with SPICE.
+spiops is a python library thar uses [SpiceyPy](<https://github .com/AndrewAnnex/SpiceyPy>) to use [SPICE Toolkit](<https://naif.jpl.nasa .gov/naif/>) APIS to provide higher-level functions than the ones available with SPICE.
 This functions have been idenfitied from having to implement multiple time a series of SPICE APIs to obtain a given derived functionality.